n8n-io/task-runner-launcher/README.md

 ## Health check

 The launcher exposes a health check endpoint at `/healthz` on port `5681` for liveness checks.

 To override the launcher health check port, set the `N8N_LAUNCHER_HEALTCHECK_PORT` env var.

-If overriding the default health check port, be mindful of port conflicts - the n8n main instance uses `5678` by default for its HTTP server and `5679` for its WS server, and the runner uses `5680` by default for its WS server.
+When overriding the default health check port, be mindful of port conflicts - the n8n main instance uses `5678` by default for its HTTP server and `5679` for its task runner server, and the runner uses `5680` by default for its healthcheck server.

 ## Release